Byronseilous/CloneDrive/readme.md

 # MyDrive

-MyDrive is an Open Source cloud file storage server (Similar To Google Drive).
-Host myDrive on your own server or trusted platform and then access myDrive through your web browser.
-MyDrive uses mongoDB to store file/folder metadata, and supports multiple databases to store the file chunks, such as Amazon S3, the Filesystem, or just MongoDB.
-MyDrive is built using Node.js, and Typescript.
-The service now even supports Docker images!
+CloudBox is an open-source cloud file storage server that empowers you to take control of your data, just like Google Drive.
+With CloudBox, you can host your own server or utilize trusted platforms to store and access your files through any web browser.
+Powered by Node.js and TypeScript, CloudBox is a versatile and feature-rich solution for your file storage needs.

 [Main myDrive website](https://mydrive-storage.com/)